3DGenomes/zedtool/README.md

 - `x_sd_col`, `y_sd_col`, `z_sd_col`: Precision values for x, y, and z coordinates.
 - `photons_col`: Photon count.
 - `chisq_col`: Chi-squared value of the fit (not currently used but may be in future versions).
+- `deltaz_col`: Distance of z relative to focal plane or putative biplane midpoint. (default=deltaz)

 ### **Fiducial Segmentation and Filtering**
 - `excluded_fiducials`: Comma-separated list of fiducials to exclude from drift correction.